symbo-ls/react/README.md

 # component-wall
 A wall of smbls uikit components in React

-Run `yarn` install the dependencies.
+Run `yarn` to install the dependencies.

-In addition, you can do `yarn link kalduna` and `yarn link globusa` to link your local versions of those packages.
+In addition, you can do `yarn link kalduna` to link your local version, but that's optional.

 To run the component wall:
 * Convert the entire UI Kit to React